 Oak trees are incredibly popular.

-With an estimated 600 different species of oak trees out there, many want to add these trees into your bonsai collection.
+With an estimated 600 species of oak trees, many want to add these trees to your bonsai collection.

-Luckily, I got in touch with my local botanical gardens, spoke with a few bonsai experts, and even asked 10 plant paladin readers who own Oak bonsai on the best method to grow an oak bonsai tree from acorns.
+Luckily, I contacted my local botanical gardens, spoke with a few bonsai experts, and even asked ten plant paladin readers who own Oak bonsai about the best method to grow an oak bonsai tree from acorns.